krico/treasure-hunt/MAILBOX.md

 You covered it with a green cover not so long ago

-And that where your clue will be, go go go!
+And that's where your clue will be, go go go!